 What Makes Us Special?

 We are a medically-oriented program in Medical Speech-Language Pathology, specifically designed to prepare graduates to pursue a career path in healthcare settings.
 Located in an academic health center environment, the program draws on unique academic and clinical resources to teach the skills required of speech-language pathologists as they fill an expanding role in health care settings, including hospitals, rehabilitation centers, and skilled nursing facilities.
-Medically-oriented education and training are enriched by the integration of resources from the schools of public health, basic medical sciences, and medicine.
+Medically-oriented education and training are enriched by the integration of resources from the schools of health sciences and practice, basic medical sciences, and medicine.
 Faculty and students use state-of-the-art clinical and technological resources to advance the field of communication science through research and clinical care.
 Gross anatomy is taught during the first year by the same faculty who teach our medical students.
 Coursework emphasizes diagnosis and treatment of medically-involved patients from pediatrics through geriatrics.
-Clinical rotations include tertiary care hospitals, rehabilitation centers, outpatient clinics, and schools for children with special needs.
+Clinical rotations include tertiary care hospitals, rehabilitation centers, outpatient clinics, public and specialized school settings.

 The Master of Science program in Medical Speech-Language Pathology provides entry-level professional education.
 Our curriculum accommodates students who do not have an undergraduate degree in speech-language pathology without the need for additional coursework.
 Instead, these students are provided with a self-directed program of study that introduces them to basic concepts in the field.